-33 A size- and location-structured population dynamics model was used to predict the size 34 of the adult population of humpback chub over time.
-The model assumes five size classes of 35 humpback chub (40-99 mm; 100-149 mm; 150-199 mm; 200-249 mm; and >250 mm, which are named size class 1-5, respectively) and two locations (Little Colorado River and Colorado 36 37 River) for a total of 10 "states" (where a state is a unique combination of size and location; for 38 example, a fish in the Little Colorado River that is 40-99 mm is in state 1; Figure F-7).
-The 39 structure of this model is based on recent modeling work (Yackulic et al. 2014) as well as a new 40 set of candidate models developed specifically to address the effects of temperature and rainbow trout on humpback chub survival (see "Model Selection and Development" below).
-The model 41 42 uses a monthly time step and assumes constant survival for all states except for state 6, 43 corresponding to juveniles in the Colorado River.
-Survival for this state depends on rainbow 44 trout abundance.
-Growth of size class 1 (40-99 mm) humpback chub depends on both water 45 temperature and rainbow trout abundance.
-Growth for all other size classes in the Colorado River 46 is temperature-dependent, while Little Colorado River growth is assumed constant.
-Movement
+A size- and location-structured population dynamics model was used to predict the size of the adult population of humpback chub over time.
+The model assumes five size classes of humpback chub (40-99 mm, 100-149 mm, 150-199 mm, 200-249 mm, and >250 mm, size classes 1-5, respectively) and two locations (Little Colorado River and Colorado River) for a total of 10 "states" (where a state is a unique combination of size and location; for example, a fish in the Little Colorado River that is 40-99 mm is in state 1; Figure F-7).
+The structure of this model is based on recent modeling work (Yackulic et al. 2014) as well as a new set of candidate models developed specifically to address the effects of temperature and rainbow trout on humpback chub survival (see "Model Selection and Development" below).
+The model uses a monthly time step and assumes constant survival for all states except for state 6, corresponding to juveniles in the Colorado River.
+Survival for this state depends on rainbow trout abundance.
+Growth of size class 1 (40-99 mm) humpback chub depends on both water temperature and rainbow trout abundance.
+Growth for all other size classes in the Colorado River is temperature-dependent, while Little Colorado River growth is assumed to be constant.
+Movement between